Dart, Judkins lead No. 15 Ole Miss past Texas A&M 31-28

 Dart threw touchdown passes of 18, 1 and 2 yards.
 He was 13 for 20 for 140 yards, and also had 17 carries for 95 yards on the ground.

-Ole Miss rushed for 390 yards, including 134 yards in the first quarter, and finished with 530 total yards.
-It was the most rushing yards Texas A&M had allowed since allowing 393 yards against Texas in 2003.
+Ole Miss rushed for 391 yards, including 134 yards in the first quarter, and finished with 530 total yards.

-“We would have liked to really get back after a game of not running great, so 63 carries and 390 yards against the best players high school can provide is pretty impressive for our guys,” Kiffin said.

 Connor Weigman was 28 of 44 for 338 yards and four touchdowns for Texas A&M (3-5, 1-4).
 The Aggies lost their fourth straight game for the school’s longest slide since losing four straight at the end of the 2005 season.